GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/110-getting-started.md

 4. After reloading, you will now have that extension installed and activated!
 5. Now, try searching for and adding the `open in browser` extension as well.

+// add image of extension icon in the activity bar

 #### Terminal

 Have you ever opened up the Terminal, then you may have wondered what to do next?
 You're not alone.
 Developers on macOS and Linux machines use Bash to interact with files and applications.
 Bash is a command-line interface shell program used extensively in Linux and macOS.
 The name Bash is an acronym for "Bourne Again Shell," developed in 1989 as a successor to the Bourne Shell.